DOCGroup/ACE_TAO/README.md

 7. Continue your work on your topic branch.

-:warning If you are sharing your forked ACE/TAO repo with others, then do not rebase!
+:warning: If you are sharing your forked ACE/TAO repo with others, then do not rebase!
 Use a merge instead.

 #### Multi-step coordination between developers using forked repositories